vanessaklee/sample_contact_management/README.md

 # Contact Management

-This Contact Management tool is an otp application which provides contact search, read, create and update functionality.
+This Contact Management tool is an otp application designed to provide contact search, read, create and update functionality.
+This sample includes the eligibility model and functionality.

 ## My role